 Because of this limitation, if it’s imperative that you receive fields that conflict with one another, you may need to set up two different reports within one connector (or even another Google Ads connector targeting another schema name).

-NOTE: When requesting your fields, you must also add
+NOTE: When selecting fields, you must always add the

 Supported Account typeslink

 There are two types of Google Ads accounts.
 Each account type has its specific access level.

 A Manager account (formerly MCC - My Client Center) is a Google Ads account type for advertisers or agencies who are managing multiple client accounts.
 You can read more about a Manager account’s access levels on Google Ads’s website.

 The client accounts only have access to information stored within their account.
 Initially, when you have created a client account, it does not have access to the API.
 To get the API access, the client account needs to be associated with a Google Ads manager account.
 Once it has been done, you (and Fivetran) can query data for your client account.
 If you do not already have a manager account, you need to create one by following Google’s instructions.

 The following image illustrates the relationship between the client and manager accounts.